Do’s and don’ts for a good user test

 That sounds simple, but it’s not.

-But asking the right questions at the right time is also an art.
+Asking the right questions at the right time is a skill.

-Asking after hypothetical situations isn’t useful.
+Asking hypothetical questions, for example, simply isn’t useful.
 Asking people how much they would spend on a product – just don’t.
 Because non-existent money is all too easy to spend.

 3. We won’t ask your users to think aloud

-May’be you’re familiar with this technique.
+Maybe you’re familiar with this technique.
 Asking your user: “Please use this website as if you were at home.
-Oh, and could you please think out loud for me?”
+Oh, and could you please think out loud for me the whole time?”

 And yet this think-aloud methode is used very often.
-Because how else will you figure out why your users are doing something, and what they’re thinking?
+Because how else could you possibly figure out why your users are doing something, and what they’re thinking?

-If you ask us, it’s pure horror.
-Because by asking participants to think out loud, they’ll use your website or app much more consciously than they would normally do.
+We’re not really fans of this talk aloud method.
+Because if you ask participants to think out loud, they’ll use your website or app much more consciously than they would normally do.
 And a lot of natural behavior is lost.
 Which influences your results.

-And that’s why having a professional is handy.
+And that’s why having a professional moderator is handy.
 They’re trained in user research.
 And that means a hesitation, a small sound, or a fleeting expression, is enough input for them to ask the right question.
+At the right time.

 4. We don’t have a flashy usability lab

 I can hear you think.
 “That sounds like a disadvantage.
-I do want a well-equipped laboratorium, right?”
+I do want a well-equipped user lab, right?”

 No. No, you don’t.

-Because how often, at home, do you go and get online in your comfortable lab.
-Cozy relaxation time in that room with two-sided mirror, tracking room, four screens and fifteen cameras?
+Because how often, at home, do you go and get online in your comfortable user lab.
+Cozy relaxation time in that room with the two-sided mirror, tracking room, four screens and fifteen cameras?

 You don’t.